 A well-balanced diet is a must for any Labrador Retriever.
 You want to make sure that they are eating dog food formulated for Labradors rich in Omega Fatty acids.
 Omega fatty acids will help facilitate both skin and coat health.
 It will help keep their coats shiny and smooth, as well as potentially helping to alleviate skin conditions that your dog might have.

 It’s also recommended that you mix some natural ingredients with your dog’s food occasionally.
 Vegetables like Zucchini and cooked sweet potatoes can help contribute vitamins and minerals that will help keep your pup’s coat healthy.

 Supplements can also be a good way to help decrease shedding in Labradors.
 If your pup is already eating dog food that isn’t rich in Omegas, it can be wise to add a fish oil supplement to their diet that will help.
 You can usually find fish oil supplements in both liquid and pill form.

 Deshedding tools are recommended for helping you manage shedding.
 This is especially important during the two times per year that your Labrador will “blow” their coats.
 Using a deshedding brush is different than just standard brushing.
-These tools are about the same cost as a brush, so it’s a budget-friendly way to keep annoying dog hair off your furniture and floors.
+These tools cost about the same as a brush, so it’s a budget-friendly way to keep annoying dog hair off your furniture and floors.

-Deshedding brushes will comb the top of your Lab’s coat to remove excess fur, while also digging into the second layer for any of that softer hair waiting to drop.
+Deshedding brushes will comb the top of your Lab’s coat to remove excess fur while also digging into the second layer for any of that softer hair waiting to drop.
 Because deshedding brushes can be more abrasive, we do not recommend that you utilize de-shedding brushes more than a few times per year.